JoinColony/colonyJS/docs/_Docs_ContractClient.md

 order: 5
 ---

 The `ContractClient` is a superclass for all client implementations that access a Colony smart contract.
-It contains abstractions for callers and senders as well as certain tools for listening to events, providing information about the network state, and interacting with the reputation mining system.
+It contains abstractions for Callers and Senders as well as certain tools for listening to events, providing information about the network state, and interacting with the reputation mining system.

-The contract Client is split into two sub-classes, each of which interacts with a corresponding interface on-chain.
+The `ContractClient` is split into two sub-classes, each of which interacts with a corresponding interface on-chain.

 The on-chain interfaces are `IColonyNetwork.sol` and `IColony.sol`.
-For more information about these, please refer to the [Colony Network Documentation](/colonynetwork/api-the-colony-network/)
+For more information about these, please refer to the [Colony Network Documentation](/colonynetwork/api-the-colony-network/).

 ## ColonyNetworkClient
 The `ColonyNetworkClient` class is the standard interface for functions and events that interact described in `IColonyNetwork.sol`.

-These interactions are generally concerned with the colony network as a whole, rather than at the colony level.
-This includes operations like getting a count of all colonies on the network, querying for information about skills, and interactions with the CLNY token and reputation system.
+These interactions are generally concerned with the colony network as a whole, rather than at the Colony level.
+This includes operations like getting a count of all Colonies on the network, querying for information about skills, and interactions with the CLNY token and reputation system.

 [ColonyNetworkClient API documentation](/colonyjs/api-colonynetworkclient/)

 ## ColonyClient

-The `ColonyClient` class is a standard interface for interactions with the on-chain functions and events described in `IColony.sol`
+The `ColonyClient` class is a standard interface for interactions with the on-chain functions and events described in `IColony.sol`.

 These interactions are generally concerned with functions and events internal to a colony, such as creating a task, assigning a work rating, or moving funds between pots.